aredington/clojure-repl-sufficient-p/README.md

 A Clojure repository of some REPL sessions that illustrate the why evaluating individual forms is not a sufficient or sustainable practice for developing Clojure programs.
-Clojure's has many good decisions, but how it iteratively maintains its environment is not conducive to evaluating individual forms for iteratively developing.
+Clojure has many good decisions, but how it iteratively maintains its environment is not conducive to evaluating individual forms for iteratively developing.